jeffsecor/eulerProject/p1-MultiplesOf3And5.md

 ## Multiples of 3 and 5
 ### -Python-

 This is a simple problem to start the coding challenge.
 The main concept is to use the modulo operator, and that variable comparison uses double equal signs.
-An one line solution using a python _"list comprehension"_  is
+A single line solution using a python  list comprehension is
 ```
 print(sum([x for x in range(1,1000) if x%3==0 or x%5==0 ]))